On Springfield Mountain: Lyrical variations

-To be Prepared when God does call.

 "Molly type" version

 In one variation of the ballad published in Flanders's The New Green Mountain Songster and collected by C.M.
 Cobb, it is sung with melisma on the last syllable of each verse, which is drawn out over two nonsense diphthongs vowels.
 In addition, this variation features a four-bar refrain at the end of each verse.
 This later development of the ballad uses characters Tommy Blake and Molly Bland in place of Timothy and Sarah.
 Molly attempts to suck out the poison and dies in the process.